conradry/copy-paste-aug/README.md

 The only difference from a regular torchvision dataset is the decorator and the ```load_example``` method instead of ```__getitem__```.

-To compose transforms with copy-paste augmentation (bbox params are NOT optional):
+To compose transforms with copy-paste augmentation:

 ```python
 import albumentations as A